 But, there are many issues raised when search engines use anchor text in that way.
 Here are a few of them:

 - If a page points two links to the same destination page using the same anchor text in both links (for example, in the navigation and the footer of the page), should the relevancy of that link text be weighted twice as much as if there were only a single link from the source page?

-- If there is a link on every page of a site to a single page of that site (a site wide link) using the same anchor text, should each of those links accumulate in weight to determine how relevant that page might be for the text used in those links?
+- If there is a link on every page of a site to a single page of that site (a site-wide link) using the same anchor text, should each of those links accumulate in weight to determine how relevant that page might be for the text used in those links?

-- If there are multiple links on a page to another page, or sitewide links to that other page, and the anchor text is different in each link, should the text in both links carry the same amount of weight in determining what the page being linked to is about?
+- If there are multiple links on a page to another page or sitewide links to that other page, and the anchor text is different in each link, should the text in both links carry the same amount of weight in determining what is the page being linked to is about?

 - If a site is substantially a mirror of another site, how much weight should anchor text from the first site to its mirror be given, and vice versa?

 - If a site is considered to be “related” to another site by common ownership or some other kind of cooperative relationship, should the anchor text in links from a site to a related site be given the same amount of relevance weight as anchor text in links to an unrelated site?